dotfurther/OpenDiscoverSDK/SdkExamples/WCF/README.md

 - **SdkAPIWCFService.csproj:** Contains the service implementation

-These example projects demonstrate how SDK extracted document content is supported for serialization and also show how to implement document content extraction as an out-of-process service for a layer of main application fault protection.
+These example projects demonstrate how SDK extracted document content is supported for serialization and show how to implement document content extraction as an out-of-process service for a layer of main application fault protection.

 Make sure all WCF C# example projects are built (Microsoft Visual Studio menu "Build/Rebuild Solution") before running the Winform UI client app - the client app will start the WCF service host console app (SdkAPIServiceHost.exe).
 Also make sure the Microsoft Visual Studio solution platform is x64.